BEST PRACTICE GUIDELINES

 (iii) Priority for an alternative family.
 The family is the best environment for a child’s development.
 Offering a child a substitute family should, other than in exceptional and justified cases, prevail over his or her placement or long-term residence in an institution.

 (i) Priority for a permanent solution.
 To flourish, a child needs stability in his or her contacts with the adults around him/her.
-Permanent solution must prevail over provisional arrangements for an undetermined period of time.
+A permanent solution must prevail over provisional arrangements for an undetermined period of time.

 (j) Subsidiarity of Intercountry Adoption: